karenhjw/meghna-hugo/exampleSite/content/english/blog/boiling-mind-project-copy-1.md

 title = "Frisson Waves Project "

 +++
 Frisson Waves project is a series of embodied concerts aiming to sharing frisson experience among the audience members.
-Frisson Waves project is under the Cybernetic Being project supported by JST Moonshot.

-#### Project Description

 When live performances deeply resonate with us, our bodies respond with physiological reactions - we call this phenomenon "frisson".
 However, while some people have a strong frisson response, not all people perceive these moments of mind-body dualism naturally.
 This ongoing research project aims to understand, share and augment how we experience frisson at classical piano performances.

+_Frisson Waves project is under the Cybernetic Being project supported by JST Moonshot._

 #### Model Performance